EpsilonSolutions/netscaler-command-reference/docs/lsn/lsn-static/lsn-static.md

 Protocol for the LSN mapping entry.

 <b>subscrIP</b>
-IPv4 address of an LSN subscriber for the LSN mapping entry.
+IPv4(NAT44 & DS-Lite)/IPv6(NAT64) address of an LSN subscriber for the LSN static mapping entry.

 <b>subscrPort</b>
-Port of the LSN subscriber for the LSN mapping entry.
+Port of the LSN subscriber for the LSN mapping entry. * represents all ports being used.
+Used in case of static wildcard

+<b>network6</b>
+B4 address in DS-Lite setup

 <b>natIP</b>
 IPv4 address, already existing on the NetScaler ADC as type LSN, to be used as NAT IP address for this mapping entry.

 <b>natPort</b>
-NAT port for this LSN mapping entry.
+NAT port for this LSN mapping entry. * represents all ports being used.
+Used in case of static wildcard

 <b>td</b>
 ID of the traffic domain to which the subscriber belongs.